dpgaspar/Flask-AppBuilder/docs/views.rst

                          category="My Forms", category_icon="fa-cogs")

-Notice that this class derives from *BaseView* so all properties from the parent class can be overridden also.
+Notice that this class derives from *BaseView* so all properties from the parent class can be overridden.
 Notice also how label uses babel's lazy_gettext as _('text') function so that your menu items can be translated.

 Most important Base Properties: